 - Prepare for an on-demand version

 - Create post event highlight clips

 Think about today’s video viewing experience.
 Thanks to HD video, stereo sound, and high-pixel displays like the iPhone’s Retina feature — not to mention ever-higher bandwidth — entertainment and news video and audio is exceptionally clear, even for the lowliest smartphone or tablet.

 Now, take that audience of viewers, accustomed to the very best HD video and deep stereo sound, and place them in front of a live streaming event that doesn’t have the same production values.
 Dark, blurry video and muffled audio won’t hold their attention, especially when you consider that online video drop off rates can run as high as 20 percent in the first 10 second of a video.

 Looking for fast video upload speeds?
 Need a bulk video uploader?
-IBM Cloud Video has recently added an Aspera Connect integration.
-This works over the Streaming Manager and Streaming Manager for Enterprise services.
+IBM Watson Media has recently added an Aspera Connect integration.
+This works over IBM’s video streaming and enterprise video streaming services.

 The new integration brings with it a host of benefits that will aid those managing their video assets.
 These benefits include not just a faster upload speed, but a way to do so without harming other Internet activities like email and web.
 It also offers a more secure upload process, while taking advantage of being able to upload large file sizes or bulk upload numerous videos.

 People are watching more and more streaming content, with year-over-year time spent watching streams growing almost 22% on desktops and 48% on mobiles as outlined in our Video Trends to Look for in 2017 webinar.
 Viewers like to watch more of a good thing too.
 This can be for education purposes, entertainment or discovering more about a product or topic.
 Organizing your video assets into easy-to-find video playlists can aid in more content being consumed, and take advantage of this growth in time devoted to streaming content.